 NEIWPCC engages and convenes water quality professionals and other stakeholders across the Northeast to collaborate on clean water and environmental science challenges across shared regions, ecosystems, and areas of expertise.

-Though far from comprehensive, these summaries capture the diversity of our services to each state, as well as the breadth and depth of our combined impact.
+These summaries capture the diversity of our services to each state, as well as the breadth and depth of our combined impact.